dishantuprety/TechCorp-IAM-Implementation-Simulation/README.md

 Acknowledgment

 This simulation has been an excellent opportunity to strengthen my knowledge of IAM and practice project planning, aligning technical solutions with business goals.

+Certificate
+You can view my [IAM Simulation Completion Certificate](IAM_Simulation_Completion_Certificate) Issued by Forage on September, 2025